hdrfurkann/sms-sender-demo/README.md

 Legal Responsibility: The user is fully responsible for any damage or loss that may arise from the use of this script.
 Users should avoid unauthorized access or behavior that may be considered as attacks to prevent misuse.

 Privacy Violation: Users should refrain from using others' personal information, phone numbers, or other contact details without permission.
 Such behavior can cause issues both ethically and legally.

+This script only works with Turkish phone numbers.